 The Indian gamer profile

 91% of gamers love playing.
-As result, 80% are of the Indians are committed gamers and play a mobile game every day, 11% are regular games who dedicate their time at least once per week for playing games, and just 9% are occasional gamers.
+As result, 80% of the Indians are committed gamers and play a mobile game every day, 11% are regular games who dedicate their time at least once per week to play games, and just 9% are occasional gamers.

 Which games prefer the Indians?